catkira/open5G_phy/README.md

 * Ressource grid subscriber [detailed description below](https://github.com/catkira/open5G_rx#ressource-grid-subscriber)
 * AXI-DMAC [detailed description below](https://github.com/catkira/open5G_rx#axi-dmac)

+<b>Limitation:</b> The current design is not yet fully 5G NR compliant, because it assumes that the SSB is always in the center of the ressource grid bandwidth (see this issue).
-<b>Disclaimer: It is unlikely that this design which is optimized for mobility and low ressource usage will implement all possible 5G NR Phy features in hdl.
-It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication.
-The 'Ressource Grid Subscriber' core can be used, which sends user selectable OFDM symbols via AXI-DMA to the A9 core.
-This can then be used to implement full 5G functionality on the CPU, or at least the reduced capability (RedCap) subset which is defined in 5G NR Release 17.
-A nice project would also be to interface this lower Phy to the higher Phy and MAC from the [srsRAN Project](https://github.com/srsran/srsRAN_Project).</b>
+The current design implements only the lower phy.
+It can be used in combination with a CPU that runs the higher layers to implement full 5G functionality, or at least the reduced capability (RedCap) subset which is defined in 5G NR Release 17.
+A nice project would also be to interface this lower Phy to the higher Phy and MAC from the [srsRAN Project](https://github.com/srsran/srsRAN_Project).

+<br><br>
+<b>Discalimer:</b> This design is not intended for very high data rate applications.
+It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication or HAM radio.
+The main goal of this design is to achieve a digital data link with fairly high data rates while using minimal ressources so that it can be used in portable battery powered devices. </b>
+<br><br>

 ![Overview diagram](doc/overview.jpg)